Discriminative model: Logistic regression (LR)

-Optimizations in applications
+Training objectives and Optimizations in applications

 Since both advantages and disadvantages present on the two way of modeling, combining both approaches will be a good modeling in practice.
 For example, in Marras' article A Joint Discriminative Generative Model for Deformable Model Construction and Classification, he and his coauthors apply the combination of two modelings on face classification of the models, and receive a higher accuracy than the traditional approach.

 Similarly, Kelm also proposed the combination of two modelings for pixel classification in his article Combining Generative and Discriminative Methods for Pixel Classification with Multi-Conditional Learning.

 During the process of extracting the discriminative features prior to the clustering, Principal component analysis (PCA), though commonly used, is not a necessarily discriminative approach.
 In contrast, LDA is a discriminative one.
 Linear discriminant analysis (LDA), provides an efficient way of eliminating the disadvantage we list above.
 As we know, the discriminative model needs a combination of multiple subtasks before classification, and LDA provides appropriate solution towards this problem by reducing dimension.